sweetest-framework/sweetest/GUIDELINES.md

 * Code reuse in tests is key in sweetest.
 * Testing on different levels (unit, integration, ...) can be achieved with comparatively little effort.
 * Technical implementation and test configuration as well as fake and mock behavior can and should be encapsulated in dedicated steps class using business language whenever possible.
-* In order get the most benefit, tests have to be more thought through, though.
+* In order to get the most benefit, tests have to be more thought through, though.

 All in all experience shows that designing tests with the appropriate principles in mind is a matter of training and can become second nature after some time.